WSA currently has 2 open positions:

 Our School and Community:

 Founded in 1986 as a preschool/kindergarten program, The Waldorf School of Atlanta graduated its first eighth grade class in 2000.
-We currently offer nursery to grade eight education for approximately 240 students.
-Along with a robust Main Lesson curriculum, WSA students have instruction in Spanish, Eurythmy, Movement Education, Music (Recorder, Strings, Chorus, and Drumming), Handwork, Woodwork, Practical Arts, and after-school Sports Programs.
+We offer preschool to grade eight education for approximately 240 students, including Spanish, Eurythmy, Movement Education (Spatial Dynamics and Eurythmy), Music (Recorder, Strings, Chorus, Drumming), Handwork, Woodwork, Practical Arts, and Sports Programs.
 Our parent/child program warmly introduces young families to Waldorf education.
-The school is fully accredited by four local and national accrediting bodies, and is a full member of AWSNA.
-Academe of the Oaks Waldorf High School opened in the fall of 2003, just five minutes from our campus.
-Our experienced and creative faculty works closely with an active and dedicated Board of Trustees and a committed and talented parent community.
-An established Core Faculty with years of Waldorf experience share a strong commitment to studying and working with anthroposophy.
-Our community supports a quarterly visit from the Christian Community priest, and branch of the Anthroposophical Society.
+The school is fully accredited by four local and national accrediting bodies - NAIS, AdvancED, NCPSA, and AWSNA.